ashokkumarkiit/ReactBasicConcepts/state-lifecycle-method-usage/README.md

     - componentDidUpdate
         Wait until the components has been updated.
 A state change can trigger componentDidUpdate
     - componentWillUnmount
-        Wait until the component is no longer shown.
+        Wait until the component is no longer shown and used for cleanups.